syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

 </tr>
 <tr>
 <td>{{`ShowAssistItemFooter`| markdownify }}</td>
-<td>Determines whether the footer, which includes Copy, Retry, Like, Dislike to be displayed for the assist item..</td>
+<td>Determines whether the footer, which includes Copy, Retry, Like, Dislike to be displayed for the assist item.</td>
 </tr>
 </table>

 ## Text item

-`TextItem` is used to display plain text as a item.
-The following code example explains how to add a simple text item.
+The `TextItem` is used to display plain text as a item, which is used to represent text-based content.

 {% tabs %}
 {% highlight xaml %}